juliencol/unify/README.md

 ```

 # Team workflow
-1. Choose a feature and assign your name on trello </br>
+1. Choose a feature, assign your name on [trello](https://trello.com/b/KvPE3ned/unify) and drag and drop it in the Doing section </br>

 2. Understand every aspect of your feature.
-Ask questions if everything is not crystal clear. </br>
+Ask questions in slack if everything is not crystal clear. </br>

 3. Make sure your git status is clean and updated
 ```bash